danger

 C. Fees for Late Filings

-1. If a lobbying entity or City official fails to file or make public any information as required by City Code 2.12, the Auditor's Office will send the entity or City official a warning notice.
+1. If a lobbying entity or City official fails to file or make public any information as required by City Code 2.12, the Auditor’s Office may send the entity or City official a warning notice and may assess a late fee.

-2. If a lobbying entity or City official fails to file or make public any information as required by City Code 2.12 within 24 hours after the deadline, the Auditor's Office may assess a late fee of $10 per day, up to a maximum of $500.
+2. If a lobbying entity or City official fails to file or make public any information as required by City Code 2.12 within 24 hours after the deadline, the Auditor’s Office may assess a late fee of $10 per day.

 D. Investigating and Identifying Violations; Notice